 On 23 July, the Labor government introduced legislation aimed at enacting its election promise to reduce student debt by 20%.
-The Bill proposes to:
+The Universities Accord (Cutting Student Debt by 20 Per Cent) Bill 2025 proposes to:

-- provide a one-off 20% reduction to Higher Education Loan Program (HELP) debts and certain other student loans that are incurred on or before 1 June 2025; - increase the minimum repayment threshold from \$54,435 in 2024-2025 to \$67,000 in 2025-2026; and - introduce a marginal repayment system where compulsory student loan repayments are calculated only on income above the new \$67,000 threshold rather than having it based on a percentage of the repayment income.
+- provide a one-off 20% reduction to Higher Education Loan Program (HELP) debts in the Higher Education Support Act 2003, and other student loans provided under the Student Loans Acts that are incurred on or before 1 June 2025; - increase the minimum repayment threshold from \$54,435 in 2024-2025 to \$67,000 in 2025-2026; and - introduce a marginal repayment system where compulsory student loan repayments are calculated only on income above the new \$67,000 threshold rather than having it based on a percentage of the repayment income.